 FOR THE WONTONS

-- In a large pot of boiling add 10 wonton depending on the size of the pot drop and boil for 8 min.
+In a large pot of boiling add 10 or so wontons, depending on the size of the pot, and boil for 8 min.
 Take the wontons out of the boiling water and drain place on an oiled tray.
 Wontons will stick together if they are touching.

 FOR THE SOUP

-- In a soup pot add the olive oil and sauté onions and garlic for 2 mins.
+In a soup pot add the olive oil and sauté onions and garlic for 2 mins.
 Then add the carrot and celery.
 Sauté for another two min.
 Pour chicken broth in to the pot and bring to a boil.
 Add broccoli and baby corn this will only take a few minutes to cook.

 Last, add your shrimp and bok choy and bring to a boil quickly.
 It only needs to boil for 1 min or so to cook the shrimp.
 Dont cook much longer than that or the shrimp and veggies will be overdone.

-- Add 4-5 wonton to each soup bowl that you are serving and cover with hot soup.
+Add 4-5 wonton to each soup bowl that you are serving and cover with hot soup.